sreeharipslog/public-notes/software/git.md

     - It is tool to track/manage changes to files and lets you travel back and forth in time (v1 to v2, v2 to v1 etc)
 2. Why use git?
    - Without git, you will be creating duplicate copies/folders for each change like v1, v2, v3 etc
    - At any point a git repository will has only 1 copy of a file.
-Using various git commands and concepts you can changes this file to any version of choice.
+Using various git commands and concepts you can navigate to any version of the file.
    - Read: [Installing Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [First-Time Git Setup](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup#_first_time)
 3. What are some key terms in Git?
     1. Repository: